Montfort-l'Amaury: Geography

 Montfort-l'Amaury lies north of the Rambouillet Forest.
 It is located at the foot of low hills, at about 130 m above sea level.
+Montfort-l’Amaury has a land area of about 5.71 km², with an elevation of approximately 130 meters above sea level.
+As of the latest legal census, the population is around 2,790 inhabitants, giving a population density of about 489 persons per square kilometer.
+Additionally, the composer Maurice Ravel lived in this commune between 1921 and 1937 in a house called Le Belvédère, which is now a museum.
+The ruins of the castle founded around the year 996 and the church of Saint-Pierre are also notable landmarks.

 History

 King Robert II built a castle in 996 in the hills of Montfort.
 Montfort-l'Amaury was the stronghold of the Montfort family from the start of the 11th century.
 Amaury I built the ramparts.

 The Comté de Montfort was related to the Duchy of Brittany following the marriage of Yolande de Dreux-Montfort with Arthur of Brittany in 1294.
 It returned to the crown of France when Brittany became a part of France under Francis I. The castle was destroyed by the English during the Hundred Years' War.